CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g33/README.md

 For each of the services, create a `.env` file in their diretories (`/Docs`, `/Frontend` and `/Sessions`) and copy over the respective environment variables from the secret gist above.

+## 4 Download TLS Secrets

+Go to this dropbox link: https://www.dropbox.com/sh/5xkh3k1z9i0iuq5/AAAiI9bv5ruRR1aHoDGgiso2a?dl=0

+Click "download" and unzip the downloaded zip file to get the `tls-secrets` folder.
+Move the `tls-secrets` folder to the repository root directory.

 ## 4) Start the Code Executor service

 Go to the directory: `/Code Executor/`